 • The minimum marks to be secured in CIE is 20 (40%) out of allotted 50 marks to appear for SEE.
-The laboratory component of the ESC (IPCC type) shall be for CIE only.
+The laboratory component of the IPCC shall be for CIE only.
 However, in SEE, the questions from the laboratory component shall be included in their respective modules only.